 What are compost tea brewers for?

+So, what is the difference between a simple compost bin or a compost tumbler and a compost tea brewer?
 A lot of people are pretty confused about what compost tea brewers are for, and what they actually do.
 What are compost tea brewers for and what are the benefits?
 Compost tea is effectively a water that has been combined with compost and brewed up (hence the tea comparison).

 The water is so full of nutrients due to the fact that it has been combined with compost and all of the minerals and nutrition within, and this is designed to enter the roots after watering and then provide all sorts of plants, vegetables and other crops with all they need to grow bigger, healthier and with a bigger yield.
 If you’re trying to grow your own fruits and vegetables, it’s a no-brainer.